 Plazas / Sidewalk Vaults

-Plazas are large urban open spaces, sometimes private, sometimes public, typically enhanced by landscaping or outdoor furniture and subject to pedestrian and vehicular traffic.
+Whether public or private, plazas are large, urban, open spaces typically enhanced by landscaping or outdoor furniture and subject to pedestrian and vehicular traffic.
 Because space is tight, they often sit above occupied interior space.

 Sidewalk vaults have traditionally provided utilitarian space at the building perimeter, beneath the surrounding sidewalk.
 The vault structure and deck must support constant pedestrian traffic, as well as the occasional sanitation or delivery truck.

-A closed plaza or sidewalk is a major inconvenience, affecting safety and commerce.
+A closed plaza or sidewalk is a major inconvenience, affecting both safety and commerce.
 Logistics of the repair process must be carefully considered so that the asset is removed from service for the briefest possible time.
-That’s why we’ve become conversant with expedited logistical approaches, such as prefabricated components, fast-curing repair compounds, and waterproofing from the interior, “negative side,” of an underground wall, the side to which we have ready access.
+That’s why we utilize expedited logistical approaches such as prefabricated components, fast-curing repair compounds, and waterproofing from the interior (negative side) of an underground wall where we have ready access.